Shopify/tapioca/README.md

 Since Tapioca does not perform any type inference, the RBI files generated for the gems do not contain any type signatures.
 Instead, Tapioca relies on the community to provide high-quality, manually written RBI annotations for public gems.
 These annotations are sourced and combined with the generated RBIs as a step during `tapioca gem`.

 By default, Tapioca will pull the annotations stored in the central repository located at https://github.com/Shopify/rbi-central.
 It is possible to use a custom repository by changing the value of the `--annotations-sources` option.
-For example if your repository is stored on Github:
+For example if your repository is stored on GitHub:

 ```shell
 $ bin/tapioca gem --annotations-sources https://raw.githubusercontent.com/$USER/$REPO/$BRANCH